 Flood insurance underwritten by the federal government is a product of NFIP and approved by FEMA, the agency of the federal government.

 According to FEMA, most homes in moderate and low-risk areas qualify for the NFIP Preferred Risk Policy.
 FEMA statistics show if you live in an area with low or moderate flood risk, you are 5 times more likely to experience flood than a fire in your home over the next 30 years.
-The average cost of a Preferred Risk Policy with fees is approximately $1.24/day.

 It is important to understand the different types of flood insurance policies and what may or may not be covered under each policy.
 What is NOT covered is just as important as what IS covered.